What’s new in Wilms tumor research and treatment?

 Treatment of Wilms tumors

-Clinical trials continue to study ways to improve treatment for children with Wilms tumors.
-Earlier studies identified treatments that were very effective in curing Wilms tumors with the most favorable histology.
+Earlier studies found treatments that were very effective in curing Wilms tumors with favorable histology.
 Current clinical trials are studying ways to treat these cancers successfully while reducing side effects as much as possible.
 For example, studies are looking at whether young children with very favorable outlooks need any treatment other than surgery.
 Recent studies from Europe have suggested that in some cases chemo may not need to be continued as long as previously thought.

 Because Wilms tumors with favorable histology are usually cured with surgery and chemotherapy, and because Wilms tumors with unfavorable histology are uncommon, most research on targeted drugs so far has been done on cells growing in lab dishes or in animals.
-Eventually, researchers hope to test these new drugs in clinical trials, so that they may someday have a role in treating children with unfavorable histology Wilms tumors.
+But eventually researchers hope to test these new drugs in clinical trials, so that they may someday have a role in treating children with unfavorable histology Wilms tumors.

-Last Medical Review: 07/27/2012
+Last Medical Review: 09/17/2013

-Last Revised: 01/17/2013
+Last Revised: 09/17/2013